deckhouse/virtualization/docs/USER_GUIDE.md

    Then restart the migration using the `--force` flag to enable the AutoConverge mechanism.
 Using the `--force` flag must comply with the current [virtual machine migration policy](#configuring-migration-policy).

-#### Migration types
+#### System-initiated migrations

-Migration can be performed manually by the user, or automatically by the following system events:
+Migration can be performed automatically by the following system events:

 - Updating the "firmware" of a virtual machine.
 - Redistribution of load in the cluster.